Cataracts and Macular Degeneration

-It is the most common cause of legal blindness in the U.S. As people age it becomes more common.
+It is the most common cause of legal blindness in the U.S. Just like with cataracts, as people age it becomes more common.
 In this eye disease, it is the macula - a very small spot in the center of the retina - that becomes damaged.

 According to Dr. Michael and Marc Rose, authors of Save Your Sight! : Natural Ways to Prevent and Reverse Macular Degeneration